 Meet Charlotte Van Cleve, the daughter of an army officer who was with the first group of soldiers sent to establish Fort St. Anthony (Fort Snelling) in 1819.
 She married an army officer who served with the 2nd Minnesota Infantry during the Civil War, and settled in Minneapolis and became a prominent figure.
 Van Cleve took up the cause of women's rights, including suffrage and helping establish the Bethany Home for Unwed Mothers.
 Her book, Three Score Years and Ten, provides insight into life at Fort Snelling during the early 1800s.

 Dred Scott & Slavery in Minnesota (non-costumed presentation)

 During the 1830s Dred Scott, an enslaved man, was sold to Dr. John Emerson, a military doctor.
 Emerson took Dred to places where slavery was illegal, including Fort Snelling, where Dred met and married Harriet Robinson, an enslaved woman, and started a family.
 In 1846 the Scotts began an eleven year court battle for freedom based on their time living in "free" states.
 The case made its way to the U.S. Supreme Court, where the "Dred Scott Decision" pushed the nation closer towards civil war.

 Dr. Daniel Hand and the Civil War

 Meet Dr. Daniel Hand, distinguished doctor and Civil War veteran.
-Hand served in the Union army with the famous 1st Minnesota Infantry, cared for sick and wounded soldiers throughout the war, and survived a Confederate prison camp.
+Dr. Hand served as a surgeon in the Union army with the famous 1st Minnesota Infantry, cared for sick and wounded soldiers throughout the war, and even survived a Confederate prison camp.
 Learn about how experiences on Civil War battlefields changed the way medicine was practiced forever.

 Alan Woolworth and WWII